Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

 - Setup mongodb
 - Store data in your database
-- Perform queries on you database
+- Perform queries on your database

 ## Database Setup